 Thinking about applying for a credit card?
-Credit card issuers will inspect your credit report before approving or denying you.
+Credit card companies will inspect your credit report before approving or denying you.
 What about a loan, an insurance plan, a mortgage, or buying a car?
 Your credit report will be looked at in those instances, too.
 Before you take any such financial leap, it’s crucial that you understand what a credit report is, what’s in it, and how it affects the way lenders perceive you.
 Here are some credit report basics:

 What is a Credit Report?